AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 I chose to wire wrap the whole thing because I wasn't 100% sure how to connect everything to start with.
 Unfortunately I'm lacking a proper circuit schematic.
-Learing how to use Eagle or gEDA is still on my todo list.
+Learning how to use Eagle or gEDA is still on my todo list.
 I was able to get away with this because the connections outside of the digits are relatively simple and I could rewire anything quickly if needed.